Jump to content

 so that

-Where is the two-photon absorption coefficient, is the absorption coefficient, is the transition rate for TPA per unit volume, is the irradiance, ħ is the reduced Planck constant, is the photon frequency and the thickness of the slice is . is the number density of molecules per cm3, is the photon energy (J), is the two-photon absorption cross section (cm4s/molecule).
+Where is the two-photon absorption coefficient, is the absorption coefficient, is the transition rate for two-photon absorption per unit volume, is the irradiance, ħ is the reduced Planck constant, is the photon frequency and the thickness of the slice is . is the number density of molecules per cm3, is the photon energy (J), is the two-photon absorption cross section (cm4s/molecule).

 The SI units of the beta coefficient are m/W. If (m/W) is multiplied by 10−9 it can be converted to the CGS system (cal/cm s/erg).[32]